amethyst/rfcs/rfcs/0002-assetid.md

 FilePath - The current way of referencing assets.
 It will still be supported in scenarios where it is possible.
 URI - A way for users to plug in their own custom asset referencing scheme along with their own resolving systems.

 I expect users that write code to primarily reference assets using the FilePath variant.
-References in data, for example like those that are created by a Prefab editor when referencing meshes or textures would use UUID references.
+References in data, for example those that are created by a Prefab editor when referencing meshes or textures would use UUID references.
 This is closer to the expectation of the user since the user did not specify a specific path, but a reference to an asset.

-If a user created a prefab using a prefab editor and reference a file that was later renamed or moved, it would be unexpected that the reference could no longer resolve since the user did not specify a path to start with.
-If this renamed file was referenced by a path in code however, it would be be expected behaviour for the load to fail.
+If a user created a prefab using a prefab editor and references an asset in a file that was later renamed or moved, it would be unexpected for the reference to no longer resolve since the user did not specify a path in the prefab editor.
+In the case of loading an asset by file path in code, it would be be expected behaviour for the load to fail if a file is removed however.

 URI is a general way of referencing an asset that does not exist in the filesystem and was not imported by the asset pipeline.
 An example of this could be an asset stored in a database somewhere that is specific to the game it is resolved in.
 URIs are included in AssetID as a point of further extension for game developers and will not be used by any of the initial Asset Pipeline systems.
 The intention is to provide traits that can be implemented to make it easier to integrate custom IDs into the asset loading process.